Living in Gibraltar · Last updated 2 June 2026

 - A couple will typically spend £3,000 to £4,500 per month including shared rent

-- Gibraltar is duty-free on alcohol, tobacco, electronics, and fuel — these are significantly cheaper than the UK
+- Gibraltar has no VAT and duty-free status on alcohol, tobacco, electronics, and fuel, making these noticeably cheaper than the UK

 - Groceries run about 10 to 20% more than equivalent Spanish costs but less than central London